Full Quantum Work Statistics for Non-Homogeneous Many-Body Systems: Benchmark of the LR-thTDDFT approach on the Hubbard dimer

 \section{Benchmark of the LR-thTDDFT approach on the Hubbard dimer}

-To benchmark the performance of the LR-thTDDFT approach, we consider the exactly solvable two-site Hubbard model.
-As in the main text, we focus on the half-filled case with total spin projection along the $z$ axis equal to zero, driven by a time-dependent external potential.
+To assess the performance of the LR-thTDDFT approach within the ALDA approximation, we consider the exactly solvable two-site Hubbard model.
+Despite its simplicity, this model captures key features of the physics discussed in the main text~\cite{PhysRevLett.114.080402} and provides a stringent test for the adopted local functional due to its intrinsic spatial inhomogeneity.
+In finite systems, such inhomogeneities arise naturally from finite-size effects, and local density approximations are generally expected to become more accurate only in the limit of large system sizes.
+As in the main text, the analysis focuses on the half-filled case with total spin projection along the $z$ axis equal to zero, subject to a time-dependent external potential.
 The unperturbed Hamiltonian is given by

 which is perturbed by a time-dependent external potential of the form